garylvov/garylvov.github.io/_projects/minerva.md

 ## Case Study IV: Running DeepSeek-R1-Distill-Llama-70B

-Running DeepSeek with Ollama on NVIDIA GPUs requires the NVIDIA Container Toolkit as shown above.
+Running Ollama distilled from Deepseek-R1 on NVIDIA GPUs requires the NVIDIA Container Toolkit as shown above.
 Then it's as easy as increasing the context window on some 70B parameter distillations of Deepseek's models to push Minerva's limits.

 <details class="highlight">
-<summary class="code-dropdown-header" style="font-weight: 900 !important;"><b>See the code snippet of running Deepseek-r1:70B with a larger context window</b></summary>
+<summary class="code-dropdown-header" style="font-weight: 900 !important;"><b>Click to see the code snippet of running Deepseek-r1:70B with a larger context window</b></summary>
 <div class="language-python highlighter-rouge">
 {% highlight bash %}
 docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama